mathijs727/dx12-render-public/README.md

 ## Screenshots
 ### Light path visualization
 Path tracing consists of constructing many different light "paths".
 As a debugging feature, we can draw the path at the current mouse cursor position.
-Visual debugging is impelmented entirely on the GPU using `ExecuteIndirect`.
+Visual debugging is implemented entirely on the GPU using `ExecuteIndirect`.

 ![Screenshot2](images/light_path_visualization.png)